alimoorreza/CS167-SP26-Notebook-4/README.md

-# Notebook #4: Scikit Learn with Wine Quality Dataset
+# Notebook #4: Scikit Learn (kNN, weighted kNN, and Decision Tree) with Wine Quality Dataset

 For this notebook, you are going to demonstrate how to use the scikit-learn library (https://scikit-learn.org) to perform machine learning experiments.
 ## The Data :bar_chart: